ironbar/hungry_geese/reports/04_Modeling.md

 I was training for 320k epochs, maybe longer trainings are needed.
 For example for wallbreaker model I trained for more than 600k epochs.
 Let's try with longer trainings.

+After started playing against frozen agents I have been able to improve over WallBreaker.
+With agent icedragon I have been able to reach position 16 on leaderboard with 1088 points, although it's probably just luck and I will go down in the next days.

+I should be aiming at 2000 elo score to be close to the first positions on leaderboard.

 ## Iteration 7.
 Monte Carlo Tree Search

 ### Goal